markdoc-extra/vscode-markdoc/README.md

 ## Usage

 This extension enables Language support for Markdoc files ( files with `.mdoc` or `.markdoc` extensions ).

-> Experimental support for formatting, linting and other features is work in progress and can be enabled with `markdoc.experimental` setting.
-See [supported features](https://github.com/markdoc-extra/markdoc-ls/discussions/2)
+You can also enjoy formatting, diagnostics and some other feature by using `markdoc.experimental` setting.

 ## Screenshot